Patricia Crone: Career

-In November 2011, Crone was diagnosed with lung cancer, that had already spread to the brain.
-She died on July 11, 2015, aged 70, from said cancer.

 Research

 The major theme of Patricia Crone's scholarly life was the fundamental questioning of the historicity of Islamic sources which concern the beginnings of Islam.
 Her two best-known works concentrate on this topic: Hagarism and Meccan Trade.
 Three decades after Hagarism, Fred Donner called Crone's work a "milestone" in the field of Orientalist study of Islam.

 Though she began as a scholar of broader military and economic history of the Near and Middle East, Crone's later career focused mainly on "the Qur'an and the cultural and religious traditions of Iraq, Iran, and the formerly Iranian part of Central Asia".

-Hagarism
+Hagarism (1977)

 In their book Hagarism (1977), Crone and her associate Michael Cook, both then working at the School of Oriental and African Studies in London, provided a new analysis of early Islamic history.
 They fundamentally questioned the historicity of the Islamic traditions about the beginnings of Islam.
 They tried to produce a picture of Islam's beginnings only from non-Arabic sources.
-By studying the only surviving contemporary accounts of the rise of Islam, which were written in Armenian, Greek, Aramaic, and Syriac by actual witnesses, they reconstructed a story of Islam's beginnings that differs from the story told by Islamic traditions.
-Crone and Cook claimed to be able to explain exactly how Islam came into being by the fusion of various Near Eastern civilizations under Arabic leadership.
+By studying the only surviving contemporary accounts of the rise of Islam, which were written in Armenian, Greek, Aramaic and Syriac by actual witnesses, they reconstructed a story of Islam's beginnings that differs from the story told by Islamic traditions.
+Crone and Cook claimed to be able to explain exactly how Islam came into being by the fusion of various Near Eastern civilisations under Arabic leadership.